 Traces of Tissues is a site-specific requiem for those living in the liminal space – a place in between.
 Interweaving costume design, somatic choreography and site, this performance honours the present plight of the refugee.
 Traces of Tissues asks, how do we remember those who have no choice or place to go?

-As doo we, Sally and I, explore the relationship between how the costume moves/shapes the body and how the body moves/shapes the costume.
+Sally and I explore the relationship between how the costume moves/shapes the body and how the body moves/shapes the costume.
 Below is a selection of images and videos from our ongoing investigations.

 Charlotte Østergaard (DK) is a visual artist in between costume, object and textile who over the last 25 years has worked with the body as a cultural and artistic expression.